Claude Code Integration¶

 - Updates are automatic — upgrading Embody gives you the latest rules and skills

-- Templates are the source of truth — the generated
+- Templates are the source of truth for pristine files — an unedited generated

 .claude/alongside the generated ones (they won't be overwritten)